- About the Doha Film Festival

 - English-Language Dialogue or Subtitles

-To be eligible for consideration, all non-English-language works must have English-language subtitles and be accompanied by an industry standard time-coded English-language dialogue list. - Running Time
+To be eligible for consideration, all non-English-language works must have English-language subtitles and be accompanied by an industry-standard, time-coded English-language dialogue list. - Running Time

 Feature films must have a running time of no less than 60 minutes.
 Short films must have a running time of no more than 20 minutes.
 Exceptions shall be made at the sole discretion of the Festival. - Audience Award